Class Registration

 Prerequisite: Corporate Finance (FINC-UB 7)

-Prerequisite: Restricted to juniors and seniors.
+Prerequisite: Sophomore standing and above.
 Non-refundable course fee of $225 charged to your Bursar account after add/drop to cover cost of mandatory assessments.

 Prerequisite: None